 After controlling fixed effects on firm and industry, equation (2) indicates that import competition has a statistically negative relationship with U.S. innovation.
-This finding is different from the finding in Bloom et al. (2015) where they find import competition has statistically positive impacts on the innovation of some OECD developed countries with different R&D tax mechanisms.
+This finding is consistent with the fining in Autor et al. (2017) for the U.S., even though our measure of import competition differs from theirs.
+However, this finding is different from the finding in Bloom et al. (2015) where they find import competition has statistically positive impacts on the innovation of some OECD developed countries with different R&D tax mechanisms.
 In addition, R&D inequality has a statistically positive relationship with U.S. innovation.
 This suggests that as relatively more large firms eligible and qualified for R&D tax credit, it will have a positive relationship with U.S. innovation.
 This may be consistent with findings by Harberger (1998) that as shown in his famous sunrise -sunset diagrams that across industries, a small or modest fraction of firms accounting for 100 percent of the productivity growth of an industry.
-Furthermore, it is also consistent with findings in other OECD studies that R&D tax credit policy has a positive relationship with a country's innovation (Bloom, 2002; Dechezlepretre, 2016) Moreover, the interaction term between R&D inequality and import competition has a statistically positive relationship with U.S. innovation.
+Furthermore, it is also consistent with findings in other OECD studies that R&D tax credits have a positive relationship with a country's innovation (Bloom, 2002; Dechezlepretre, 2016) Moreover, the interaction term between R&D inequality and import competition has a statistically positive relationship with U.S. innovation.
 This suggests that import competition can negatively affect U.S. innovation, but the negative effect can be mitigated as the degree of R&D inequality increases.
 This is consistent with studies that compared with SMEs, large firms can better compete with import competition (Feinberg, 2008).